Hot as an Oven!

 - Place an item that is to be carried from the car, such as a cell phone, purse, briefcase, or gym bag, on the floor in front of the child in the back-seat.
 This triggers adults to see children when they open the rear door and reach for their belongings.

-- Be especially careful if you change your routine for dropping off children at daycare.
-Have a plan with your daycare if your child is late that you will be called within a few minutes.
+- Be especially careful if you change your routine for dropping off children at child care.
+Have a plan with your child care if your child is late that you will be called within a few minutes.

-- Set your cell phone or Blackberry to remind you to drop your child off at daycare.
+- Set your cell phone to remind you to drop your child off at daycare.

-- Set your computer calendar program, such as Outlook, to ask, “Did you drop off your child at daycare today?”
+- Set your computer calendar program to ask, “Did you drop off your child at child care today?”